“We need to radically transform our economies and behaviors, make sure that they are inclusive, green and sustainable”

 The offsetting is done for the whole Organization (HQ and all decentralised offices) and covers 100% of the areas where FAO has operational and/or financial control (buildings, fleet and official travels).

 At HQ, waste monitoring and waste separation is part of the waste management contract.
 Waste differentiation has been boosted in 2018 and awareness raising campaigns are periodically organized.
-So far, a general increase in waste separation has been observed (the recycling rate is around 70%), but no absolute reduction in waste generation, with the exception of plastic waste that has decreased by 4% between 2018 and 2019 thanks to the ban of single use plastic items in catering services.
+So far, a general increase in waste separation has been observed (the recycling rate is around 70%), but no absolute reduction in waste generation.
+Single use plastic items have been banned from catering services.

 In decentralised offices, waste reporting is mainly done through the annual environmental inventory exercise.
-Over the years, we have achieved a participation rate of 90% of the consulted offices.
-However, only 45% are able to provide reliable data, as consequence of precise estimation of waste production and separation.
-Also, only 48% of the reporting country offices declare to have recycling procedures in place, and the recycling rate is generally very low (average 7.5%).
-Often, this goes beyond the Organization responsibilities, because many countries lack a solid infrastructure and capacity to manage waste.
+Over the years, we have achieved a participation rate of over 90% of the consulted offices.
+However, only 34.5% of the reporting country offices declare to have recycling procedures in place, and the recycling rate is generally very low (average 18%).

-Waste management is an area where FAO needs to focus its efforts in the next future, in line with the UN commitment and objectives outlined in the Strategy for Sustainability Management in the UN System 2020-2030 – Part I.
+Waste management is an area where FAO will focus its efforts in the next future, in line with the UN commitment and objectives outlined in the Strategy for Sustainability Management in the UN System 2020-2030 – Part I, and the FAO Corporate Environmental Responsibility Strategy 2020-2030.

 WATER AND WASTEWATER MANAGEMENT